NomicFoundation/hardhat/docs/advanced/building-plugins.md

 ## Extending the Hardhat Runtime Environment

-Let’s go through the process of creating a plugin to inject ethers.js to the [Hardhat Runtime Environment].
+Let’s go through the process of creating a plugin that adds new functionality to the Hardhat Runtime Environment.
+By doing this, we make sure our new feature are available everywhere.
+That your plugin's users can access it from tasks, tests, scripts, and the Hardhat console.

 The Hardhat Runtime Environment (HRE) is configured through a queue of extension functions that you can add to using the `extendEnvironment()` function.
-It receives one parameter which is a function which will be executed after the HRE is initialized.
+It receives one parameter which is a callback which will be executed after the HRE is initialized.
 If `extendEnvironment` is called multiple times, its callbacks will be executed in order.

 For example, adding the following to `hardhat.config.js`:

 ```js
 extendEnvironment((hre) => {